-Mon-Fri 8.30 am to 4.30 pm, except on 16 August when 12 noon is the cut-off time for lodgement.
+Mon-Fri 8.30 am to 4.30 pm, except on 12 August when 12 noon is the cut-off time for lodgement.

 - All nomination documents must be submitted at the same time, i.e. nomination paper, candidate profile statement, evidence of NZ citizenship, photo, and nomination deposit.
-A nomination will not be accepted if any components are missing. - Nomination papers for the Greater Wellington Regional Council elections are to be lodged at the Greater Wellington Regional Council office, Level 2, 15 Walter, Street, Te Aro, Wellington.
-These nomination papers cannot be lodged with South Wairarapa District Council. - Nomination papers for the Wairarapa DHB election are to be lodged with the Electoral Officer or Deputy Electoral Officer, Masterton District Council, 161 Queen St, Masterton.
+A nomination will not be accepted if any components are missing - Nomination papers for the Greater Wellington Regional Council elections are to be lodged at the Greater Wellington Regional Council office, 100 Cuba Street, Te Aro, Wellington.
 These nomination papers cannot be lodged with South Wairarapa District Council.

-Once lodged, nomination papers are checked to ensure the candidate is eligible (name appears on a parliamentary roll) and the nominators are two electors whose names appear on the electoral roll for the relevant ward and city as a whole.

-Should a nomination paper be lodged late on the morning nominations close, and be incorrectly completed or ineligible nominators are provided, there may not be enough time to correct the situation and the nomination paper could be invalidated.
+Once lodged, nomination papers are checked to ensure the candidate is eligible (name appears on a parliamentary roll) and the nominators are two electors whose names appear on the electoral roll for the relevant electoral issue.
+Should a nomination paper be lodged late on the morning nominations close, and/or be incorrectly completed or ineligible nominators are provided, there may not be enough time to correct the situation and the nomination could be invalidated.